 What is the difference between uninsured motorist bodily injury coverage (UMBI) and uninsured motorist property damage coverage (UMPD)?

-- Uninsured motorist bodily injury coverage, or UMBI, covers the medical expenses, lost wages and related costs for you and your passengers in an accident caused by an uninsured motorist or a hit-and-run accident.
+- Uninsured motorist bodily injury coverage, or UMBI, covers the medical expenses, lost wages and related costs for you and your passengers in an accident caused by an uninsured motorist or a hit-and-run accident in some states (in others, you might use your personal injury protection (PIP) here).

-- Uninsured motorist property damage coverage, or UMPD, refers to coverage for damage to your car caused by an uninsured motorist or a hit-and-run accident.
+- Uninsured motorist property damage coverage, or UMPD, refers to coverage for damage to your car caused by an uninsured motorist or a hit-and-run accident in some states (in others, you will use your collision coverage after a hit-and-run).

 Do I need uninsured motorist coverage?

-It’s not necessarily a requirement for you to have uninsured motorist coverage, but it’s almost always a good idea to have it.
+Even if your state doesn’t require you to have uninsured motorist coverage, it is almost always recommended to have it.
 Here are a few reasons why you might need uninsured motorist coverage or underinsured motorist coverage:

 - If you’re in an accident, the chance of the other driver being an uninsured motorist or underinsured motorist is higher than you might think.
-An estimated 13% of drivers are currently uninsured – that’s one out of every eight people on the road.
-In some states, this number is even higher; it’s nearly 27% in Florida.
+The III estimates nearly 13% of drivers are currently uninsured – which is one out of every eight people on the road.
+In some states, this number is even higher; it’s nearly 27% in Florida — with the most uninsured drivers of all states.
+The other states rounding out the top five are Mississipi, New Mexico, Michigan and Tennessee.
+In all of these states, at least one in five drivers is uninsured.

 - If you’re leasing or financing your vehicle, your financial institution may require you to have uninsured motorist coverage.